On this page

-All rest homes and aged residential care facilities are certified and audited to ensure they:
+All rest homes and aged residential care facilities in New Zealand must be certified and audited to ensure they:

-- provide safe, appropriate care for their residents
+- provide safe and appropriate care for their residents

 - meet the standards set out in the Health and Disability Services (Safety) Act 2001.

-The Ministry publishes audit reports for all rest homes in our database of certified rest home providers.
+The Ministry of Health publishes audit reports for all rest homes.
+You can find these in our public database of certified rest home providers.

 Certification and surveillance audits

-- a provider wants to add services to their certificate (for example, a rest home adding hospital-level care)
+- adds new services to their certificate (eg, a rest home adding hospital-level care)

-- a provider adds capacity or reconfigures their services (for example, builds a new wing, upgrades rooms).
+- adds capacity or reconfigures their services (eg, new wings or upgraded rooms).

-Rest homes may have unannounced inspections by the Ministry of Health under the Health and Disability Services (Safety) Act 2001 in the event of a serious complaint.
+In the event of a serious complaint, rest homes may have unannounced inspections by the Ministry of Health under the Health and Disability Services (Safety) Act 2001. - District issues-based audits

-DHBs can conduct issues-based audits under the Aged Related Residential Care Contract.
-For information on these audits please contact the relevant DHB.
+Districts can conduct issues-based audits under the Aged Related Residential Care Contract.
+Contact your district for information on these audits.

 - staff